 2. When we repeatedly treat our kids harshly and don’t make it right, it will cause them to harbor hurt and bitterness, and that will in turn cause them to close their hearts to us.

-4. Anger doesn’t address the heart issue, and confuses the learning process.
+4. Anger doesn’t address the heart issue and confuses the learning process.

 Instead of the child thinking about the fact that they did something wrong, they think they are in trouble for upsetting us.
-Their focus then changes from correcting what they did wrong to avoiding your anger.
+Their focus then changes from correcting what they did wrong to avoid your anger.
 The behavior may change temporarily, but it’s not going to be a lasting change because the heart issue wasn’t addressed.